kaspermunch/PopulationGenomicsCourse/Exercises/PhasingAndRecombination/README.md

 3. Which haplotypes agree?
 4. How wide is the region where they agree?

 The SNP at position 136608646.
 Try to search for 136608646 in the [UCSC genome browser](https://genome-euro.ucsc.edu/cgi-bin/hgGateway?redirect=manual&source=genome.ucsc.edu).
+Remember we are using the Hg19 assembly version of the reference human genome.
 Can you find anything that explains your observations?

 # Estimating a recombination map